indico/indico-user-docs/user_guide/conference_registration_config.md

 From the event management page, click on _Manage_ on the _Invitations_ row.

+# NEED PICTURE HERE 6

 A list of people that will receive an email invitation to the event can be defined here.
 The email will contain a link to the Indico registration form for the event.
 They can either _Accept_ or _Decline_ the invitation.

-# NEED PICTURE HERE

 Click on _Invite_, you can either invite Indico users (by searching and adding them) or external people.

+# NEED PICTURE HERE 7

 If you want to accept the registration of the users you send the invitations to right away, without the need for a confirmation first, select _Yes_, on _Skip moderation_.
-Click on _Send_ when your invitation is compete.
+Click on _Send_ when your invitation is complete.

+# NEED PICTURE HERE 8

 Return to the registration page, by clicking on _Registration_ on the left banner.
 Click on _Manage_, near _Registrations_.

-# NEED PICTURE HERE

 Click on _Start now_, in order to open the registration process.

+# NEED PICTURE HERE 9